manascb1344/together-mcp-server/README.md

 }
 ```

-#### Full Request Example
+#### Full Request Example with Image Saving

-Override any defaults by including the parameters:
+Override any defaults and specify a path to save the image:

 ```json
 {